NitinSingh8/hoteladminweb/README.md

-# hoteladminweb (An Admin Web Applicatin to manage hotel room)
+# hoteladminweb (An Admin Web Application to manage hotel room)
 See the images below (SCROLL DOWN)
 <h2>Just clone it and run it in your server(after doing pip install django)</h2>
 <br>